FAOFreitas/exQTL/README.md

 `genometrackheight`|**Default: 2**.
 Relative height of the genome track panel (B).
 Gene-dense regions may require more plotting space, whereas gene-sparse regions may look better with less plotting space.
 `getplot`|**Default: TRUE**.
 Displays the generated plot in the viewport.
 `LDcolor`|**Default: “color”**.
 Determines the color palette used in the LDheatmap panel if `LD.df` is supplied.
 Options are `c("color", "black")` for viridis and grayscales, respectively.
 `LDmin`|**Default: 10**.
 Only variants in LD, i.e. R<sup>2</sup> > `R2min`, with at least this many other variants will be plotted in the LDheatmap panel if `LD.df` is supplied.
-This parameter can be used to thin the number of variants being plotted in the LDheatmap. *Warning: setting `LDmin` and/or `R2min` too low when dealing with high density data may cause performance issues; eQTpLot will give a warning if attempting to plot > 1,000 SNPs*
+This parameter can be used to thin the number of variants being plotted in the LDheatmap. *Warning: setting `LDmin` and/or `R2min` too low when dealing with high density data may cause performance issues; exQTL will give a warning if attempting to plot > 1,000 SNPs*
 `leadSNP`|Name of the lead SNP to use for plotting LD information in the P-P plots, if `LD.df` is supplied.
 The name of the variant must be present in both `GWAS.df` and `LD.df`.
 `NESeQTLRange`| a list of maximum and minimum limits `c(min,max)`, to display for the `NES` value in `eQTL.df`.
 The default setting will adjust the size scale automatically to fit the displayed data, whereas specifying the limits will keep them consistent between plots.
 `R2min`|Only used if `LD.df` is supplied. **Default: 0.1**.
 The threshold for R<sup>2</sup> to use when selecting LD data from `LD.df`.
-Variant pairs with R<sup>2</sup> < `R2min` will not be included in the analysis. *Warning: setting `LDmin` and/or `R2min` too low when dealing with high density data may cause performance issues; eQTpLot will give a warning if attempting to plot > 1,000 SNPs*
+Variant pairs with R<sup>2</sup> < `R2min` will not be included in the analysis. *Warning: setting `LDmin` and/or `R2min` too low when dealing with high density data may cause performance issues; exQTL will give a warning if attempting to plot > 1,000 SNPs*
 `range`|**Default: 200**.
 The range, in kB, to extend the analysis window on either side of the gene of interest, as defined by the `Start` and `Stop` points for the specified `gene` in `Genes.df`.
 `res`|**Default: 300**.
 The resolution, in dpi, for the output plot image `saveplot`|**Default: TRUE**.
-Saves the generated plot in the working directory with the name "`gene`.`trait`.`tissue`.Congreunce_Info.LD_Info.eQTpLot.png", using the provided arguments
+Saves the generated plot in the working directory with the name "`gene`.`trait`.`tissue`.Congreunce_Info.LD_Info.exQTL.png", using the provided arguments
 `wi`|**Default: 12 if `LD.df` is not supplied, 14 if `LD.df` is supplied**.
 The width of the output plot image, in inches.
 The height of the plot is calculated from this argument as well to maintain the appropriate aspect ratio.
 `xlimd`|sets the x-axis upper limit for the P-P plot `ylima`|sets the y-axis upper limit in plot A `ylimd`|sets the y-axis upper limit for the P-P plot `CollapsMethod`|**Default: “min”**. the method used to collapse eQTL p-values and NES across tissues if a MultiTissue or PanTissue analysis is specified.
 If set to "min”, the p-value and NES from the tissue with the smallest p-value for each variant will be selected.
 If set to "median" or "mean" the median or mean p-value and NES for each variant, across all specified tissues, will be selected.
-If set to “meta” eQTpLot will perform a simple sample-size-weighted meta-analysis of the p-values across all specified tissues.
+If set to “meta” exQTL will perform a simple sample-size-weighted meta-analysis of the p-values across all specified tissues.
 If "meta" is specified, `eQTL.df` should include a column with header "N" indicating the number of samples used to derive the given eQTL data.
-If no column N is present, eQTpLot will give the user the option to complete a meta-analysis assuming equal sample sizes for all tissues, which may lead to inaccurate results.
-Additionally. if "meta" is specified, no meta-analyzed NES will be computed and all variants will be displayed as the same size in the main eQTpLot figure.
+If no column N is present, exQTL will give the user the option to complete a meta-analysis assuming equal sample sizes for all tissues, which may lead to inaccurate results.
+Additionally. if "meta" is specified, no meta-analyzed NES will be computed and all variants will be displayed as the same size in the main exQTL figure.
 `Gene.List`| **Default: FALSE**.
 If set to TRUE, outputs the Pearson correlation between eQTL and GWAS p-values for a given tissue across a user-supplied list of genes, ordered by significance.
 No plots will be generated.
-If the user sets the parameter tissue to “all,” or to a list of tissues, eQTpLot will collapse the eQTL data for these tissues by variant, using the method specified by the parameter `CollapseMethod`.
+If the user sets the parameter tissue to “all,” or to a list of tissues, exQTL will collapse the eQTL data for these tissues by variant, using the method specified by the parameter `CollapseMethod`.
 This may be a useful parameter to obtain a very simple bird’s-eye view of the genes at a locus whose expression is most closely correlated to a relevant GWAS signal for a given trait.
 `Tissue.List`|**Default: FALSE**.
 If TRUE, this parameter will output the Pearson correlation between eQTL and GWAS p-values for a given gene across a user-supplied list of tissues, ordered by significance.
 No plots will be generated.
-If the user sets the parameter tissue to “all,” eQTpLot will consider each tissue included in `eQTL.df`.
+If the user sets the parameter tissue to “all,” exQTL will consider each tissue included in `eQTL.df`.
 This may be a useful parameter to obtain a very simple bird’s-eye view of the tissues in which a given gene’s expression is most closely tied to a relevant GWAS signal for a given trait.